Top of the page

 Thrombectomy is a procedure to remove a blood clot from a blood vessel.
-It can be used for some people who have had a stroke.
+It can be used for some people who've had a stroke.

 Blood clots in the brain can cause ischemic (say "iss-KEE-mick") strokes.
 Thrombectomy can remove the clot and help blood to flow normally again.
 This can help limit damage to the brain.

-Treatment with thrombectomy can improve recovery from a stroke, especially if it's given as soon as possible after the stroke happens.
-Doctors try to use thrombectomy within 6 hours of a stroke.
+Thrombectomy may be an option for some people who have an ischemic stroke.
+It can improve recovery and lower the risk of death, especially if it's given as soon as possible after the stroke happens.
+Doctors try to use the procedure within 6 to 24 hours of a stroke.
 It can limit damage to the brain and loss of body function from a stroke by removing the blood clot.
 If a blood clot in the brain isn't removed, it's more likely to cause serious damage.

 In general, the less damage there is to the brain tissue, the less disability a stroke causes.
-And with less damage to brain tissue, people are more likely to recover from a stroke.
+And with less damage, people are more likely to recover from a stroke.

-No treatment can guarantee a full recovery from a stroke.
-But thrombectomy can improve the chances of having less or no disability after a stroke.
+No treatment can promise a full recovery from a stroke.
+But the procedure can improve the chances of having less or no disability after a stroke.

-For the procedure, the person may get medicine to relax or go into a light sleep.
-The doctor puts a thin, flexible tube (catheter) into a blood vessel in the groin.
-During the procedure, the doctor moves the catheter through the blood vessel into the brain.
+For the procedure, the person may get medicine to sleep or relax and go into a light sleep.
+The doctor puts a thin, flexible tube (catheter) into a blood vessel in the groin or wrist.
+Then the doctor moves the catheter through the blood vessel into the brain.

 The catheter may be used to inject a dye into the blood vessel.
 The dye lets the doctor see a picture of the blood vessel on a video screen during the procedure.

 The catheter is also used to remove the clot.
-This is done with a tiny tool that looks like a wire cage.
-It fits inside the catheter.
+This is done with a tiny tool that fits inside the catheter.

 The risks of thrombectomy are mainly related to the procedure itself.
 Risks include bleeding where the catheter was put in and a tear or sudden closure of a blood vessel.

 Based on your condition, the doctor will explain what other choices you have for treatment.
-They may include other medicines that stop the clot from getting bigger.
+They may include medicines that dissolve the clot or stop the clot from getting bigger.
 With or without thrombectomy, you will have care to help you get better.
-And you'll have medicine to prevent blood clots and to control symptoms.
+And you'll have medicine to prevent blood clots.

 Having a stroke can make it hard to make quick and complex decisions.
-Feeling afraid or anxious can make it even harder to think clearly.
 The hospital staff understands this.
 They will explain the choices, answer questions, and help you and your loved ones decide about your treatment.

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.